Constitution of the Georgia Science Teachers Association

 b.
 Shall promote or encourage membership among potential members within the district.

 d.
-Shall submit district news, information, and reports to be published in GSTA Observations according to the yearly specified publication schedule.
+Shall submit district news, information, and reports to be published in GSTA’s

 f.
 Shall coordinate district meetings as a part of the Annual Conference program.

 g.
-Shall attend meetings of the Executive Board and represent the concerns of the district membership.
+Shall attend meetings of the Board of Directors and represent the concerns of the district

 Article IV - STATE COMMITTEES